-The BV exactness of a space is equivalent to the condition that the $E_2$-term of the spectral sequence $\{_{(0)}E_r^{*,*}, d_r\}$ is trivial.
+The BV-exactness of a space is equivalent to the condition that the $E_2$-term of the spectral sequence $\{_{(0)}E_r^{*,*}, d_r\}$ is trivial.
 Then Theorem \ref{thm:BV-S_general} gives another proof of Theorem \ref{thm:BV-S}.
-This consideration allows us to propose a {\it higher version} of the BV exactness.
+This consideration allows us to propose a {\it higher version} of the BV-exactness.